 In Haiti, while some savings groups continued to meet together outdoors for prayer and encouragement, many members were unable to save.
 Without the ability to work due to lockdowns, money that would have been saved instead had to be spent meeting immediate needs.
 To meet the need for face masks, several savings groups came together to produce and sell masks.
 Savings group facilitators who train and support groups were among their first clients, purchasing masks so they could safely visit and encourage groups.
 The income earned from thousands of mask sales has helped savings group members protect their communities even while providing for their families and continuing to save toward their goals.

-If you’d like to support entrepreneurs around the world as they adapt their businesses to provide for their families and serve their communities, give to Rebuilding Dreams.
+Your donation will support entrepreneurs around the world as they adapt their businesses to provide for their families and serve their communities.

 (For a limited time, every first-time gift* to HOPE or increases over your 2019 donations will be doubled—up to $600,000.)